cs373gc-fall-2016/Startup-Fairy/README.md

 ### Development
 You'll see the app at `localhost`.
 There is parity between the content on your local machine and the content inside the docker container.

+If you shut down your computer/Docker machine, the next time you boot up docker, you will need to run `docker-compose start` in order to start up all the services (postgres and app) again.

 ### Deployment

 Same steps as development.